 This will allow the user to configure the PID Control function on the Process Control Card.
-Press and then press the Enter Softkey

-Parameter and then press

-Enter Softkey to access the parameter configuration table.
-In the Configuration table, the user can edit the parameters of the Process Control Card as per their requirement by selecting the desired parameter using the UP-DOWN keys

-The Enter Softkey will be disabled for the restricted parameters.
+Press Parameter and then press Enter soft-key to access the parameter configuration table.
+In the Configuration table, the user can edit the parameters of the Process Control Card as per their requirement by selecting the desired parameter using the UP-DOWN keys ightharpoonup and then press the Enter soft-key ightharpoonup.
+The Enter soft-key will be disabled for the restricted parameters.